 Watch for trigger foods (foods that seem to control you)

-Trigger foods for me are low salt crunchy potato chips, pizza, bread, pasta and rice so those came off my list.
+Trigger foods for me are low-salt crunchy potato chips, pizza, bread, pasta and rice so those came off my list.
 I love sweet potatoes so enjoyed those instead of the pasta and rice (but in moderation – maybe twice a week).
-If you can’t do without pasta and rice, make sure they are brown for more fibre and serving size is about 1/3 to ½ cup.
+If you can’t do without pasta and rice, make sure they are brown for more fibre and the serving size is about 1/3 to ½ cup.

 As I mentioned earlier, I also cut out oils – even the good ones like Extra Virgin Olive Oil and Coconut Oil.
 I asked my friend if he used any oils at all and he said occasionally Avocado oil.